 Site Background & History

-The site, located in the West Midlands, north west of Walsall near Brownhills, is a former engineering works, which occupies an area of circa 0.5 hectare.
-The site had been purchased by our client who was looking to develop the site for residential purposes.
+The site is north west of Walsall near Brownhills.
+The site is a former engineering works.
+The site had been purchased by a private developer who was looking to develop the site for residential purposes.

 GIP Ltd had undertaken a site investigation of the site and identified hydrocarbon contamination (TPH and PAH) in the soils around the foundations of one of the former buildings that occupied the site.
 In addition hydrocarbon contamination was identified in the groundwater beneath the site.

 GIP reported ground conditions as made ground overlying sands & gravels over bedrock.
 The nearest watercourse was an unlabelled stream that flows through the site.
 A pond is located 50 m to the north east of the site.
 The site is situated upon a ‘Principal Aquifer’ as classified by the Environment Agency.